Caring for wool

 - Pick up any solids using a spoon or blunt knife

-- Never rub or scrub which can ‘burst’ the pile surface causing permanent damage
+- Rub or scrub which can ‘burst’ the pile surface causing permanent damage

-- Avoid home cleaning chemicals which may set the stain, damage the pile, or leave a sticky residue prone to re-soiling
+- Use home cleaning chemicals which may set the stain, damage the pile, or leave a sticky residue prone to re-soiling

-Stain proofing treatments won’t make carpets invincible, prompt removal of spills is still key, but treatments should buy time and make stains easier for professionals to remove.
-It is normal for new wool carpets to ‘shed’ some fibers where footfall is heaviest, sometimes leading to uneven protection.
+These won’t make carpets invincible, prompt removal of spills is still key, but treatments should buy time and make stains easier for professionals to remove.
 Stain treatments should always be applied by professionals.
-Stain protection should be reapplied after every deep clean.
+Moth and stain protection should be reapplied after every deep clean.